Google Entity Search Suggestions Patent

 If we follow the suggestion [hillary Clinton email charges], we see a story that is about the possibility of criminal charges being filed against the candidate:

 Google’s algorithm chose to map a query to the entity “Hillary Clinton” that used the terms “email charges” rather than “criminal charges,” as SourceFed was guessing should be how Google would map the topic of that query.
 Sourcefed didn’t map out the query the way Google did, but Google did have autosuggestions that covered that topic.
 If we compare Google trends information for both terms added to the entity “Hillary Clinton,” those terms seem to be close to each other in regards to how much interest searches appear to have shown for each of those queries:

 I was left wondering why this patent doesn’t discuss trends and if I would have to look for another that did (I chose to do that.)

-The Entity Search Suggestions patent doesn’t mention the use of Google Trends in the identification of queries to map to entities, but we do know that Google Trends have used the Machine Identification numbers that would be assigned to entities at FreeBase.
+The Entity Search Suggestions patent doesn’t mention the use of Google Trends to identify queries to map to entities.
+Still, we do know that Google Trends have used the Machine Identification numbers that would be assigned to entities at FreeBase.

 This Entity Search Suggestions patent does tell us that properties associated with some entities may be identified at online encyclopedias such as Freebase, and entities may be assigned unique entity Identifiers.

-This patent does focus upon how it might help tell one entity from another using properties associated with different entities, and uses the Entity “Sting” as an example, since there are a well-known musician and a well known professional wrestler who both use that name, and they are different people:
+This patent focuses on how it might help tell one entity from another using properties associated with different entities.
+It uses the Entity “Sting” as an example, since there are a well-known musician and a well known professional wrestler who both use that name, and they are different people: